microsoft/PowerPlatformConnectors/certified-connectors/ISOPlanner/Readme.md

 # ISOPlanner
-ISOPlanner is an easy to use and powerfull Compliance Management solution, integrated in Microsoft 365.
+ISOPlanner is an easy to use and powerfull Compliance Management solution, integrated with Microsoft 365.
 This integration allows you to build workflows that respond to events or execute various actions in ISOPlanner.

 ## Publisher: REDLAB